A county in northeastern Kentucky established on 14 December 1796 to honor William Bracken, a pioneer settler. Its seat of government is Brooksville.

 In February 1946, Bracken was stripped at Pearl Harbor and radiation monitoring equipment was installed.
 With only a skeleton crew, the attack transport sailed for Bikini.
 Bracken took her place in the target area, less than 2,000 yards from ground zero.
 During Test "Able" on 1 July, she was not seriously damaged; and her crew reboarded her the following day to gather data.
 Test "Baker," which took place on 25 July, again resulted in little structural damage; but the level of radiation was very high.
 Although monitoring teams surveyed the ship, their time limit was only 30 minutes, and the crew was never allowed to reboard her.
 On 19 August, she was towed to Kwajalein for continued radiological monitoring and observation.

 Decommissioned on 29 August 1946, Bracken remained under study until 10 March 1948, when she was sunk in deep water off Kwajalein Atoll.
-Her name was struck from the Navy list on 5 April 1948.
+Her name was stricken from the Navy Register on 5 April 1948.

 Mary Pat Walker